proc0/raylib-starter/README.md

 ## Features

 - Multiple ways to use Raylib
-  - Use a local build
+  - Use a local build (path in CMakeLists)
   - Fetch and build from source
   - Fetch and build a custom build (WIP)
 - Flexible build configuration